 If you’re interested in more than sitting on the beach, consider booking a jet ski tour, wakeboarding session, or flyboarding adventure, all of which are perfect for staying cool on the hottest days while doing something fun.

 Other water sports like water skiing are also extremely popular in Benidorm, Spain.
 Not only is it a fun day out but you also get to enjoy a few boat trips while you’re at it.

 You don’t need any experience and will have a trained professional with you to show you the ropes — but not to worry, you’ll get the hang of it in no time!
 Plus, when you’re on the beach watching everyone zipping around out there, you won’t be able to resist joining in on the fun.

-If you sit on Playa de Poniente, it’s pretty much impossible to miss the giant rock formation that’s right at the end of the beach.
+If you sit on Poniente Beach, it’s pretty much impossible to miss the giant rock formation that’s right at the end of the beach.
 The jagged rock has homes and apartments built into the side of it, but from the top, it offers stunning views of the entire city.